DhanishAshraf/ci-cd-ml-pipeline/README.md

 	This will then trigger the execution of the cloudbuild.yaml file (explained below) which will start the build, test and deploy of the container application.

-	To install the Cloud Build GitHub app (if you have not already) and then create the trigger follow the instructions here: https://cloud.google.com/build/docs/automating-builds/create-github-app-triggers
+	To install the Cloud Build GitHub App (if you have not already) and then create the trigger follow the instructions here: https://cloud.google.com/build/docs/automating-builds/create-github-app-triggers

 	##### Notes: